-- Arkansas State University-Jonesboro

-- BAS Organizational Supervision

-- Oklahoma State University Institute of Technology

-- Bachelor of Technology Applied Technical Leadership
+- · Arkansas State University-Jonesboro - o BAS Organizational Supervision - Oklahoma State University Institute of Technology - o Bachelor of Technology Applied Technical Leadership

-- University of Arkansas-Fort Smith

-- Bachelor of Applied Science

 This degree plan is highly applied in nature.
 Students who complete this degree will have options to transfer to Southern Arkansas University's BS in Engineering Technology and serve as pre-engineering with potential of transferring to engineering programs at four-year colleges.
 Graduates of this program can also go directly to work for industry as an engineering assistant or in quality control.